How to find us?

 Dunluce Castle is sited dramatically on the edge of a basalt outcropping along the North Antrim coast between Portballintrae and Portrush.
 Surrounded by jaw dropping coastal scenery, this medieval castle stands where an early Irish fort was once built and where its history can be traced back to early Christians and Vikings.
 The castle has a visitor centre, shop, and daily guided tours.

 From the base of the Antrim Glens at Cushendall and all along the world famous North Antrim and Causeway Coast you will find golden sands and pebbled shores to rival any stretch of coastline in the world.
 Long "Strands" at Ballycastle, Whitepark Bay, Portrush and Portstewart offer relaxing walks, and small rocky coves in Ballintoy and Portballintrae give you secluded and tranquil stretches to explore.
-Many of the beaches have been awarded the international Blue Flag for high levels of environmental protection and water quality.